microsoft/vstest-docs/RFCs/0023-TestSettings-Deprecation.md

 |/TestSettings/Execution/Hosts                                        |/RunSettings/LegacySettings/Execution/Hosts                                 |
 |/TestSettings/Execution/TestTypeSpecific/WebTestRunConfiguration     |/RunSettings/WebTestRunConfiguration                                        |

+## Migration

-You can migrate your existing testsettings file to runsettings file using a migrator tool that will ship with test platform.
+A tool named SettingsMigrator will be introduced with test platform, which can be used to migrate your existing testsettings files to runsettings as follows:
+SettingsMigrator.exe <Full path to testsettings file or runsettings file to be migrated>
+SettingsMigrator.exe <Full path to testsettings file or runsettings file to be migrated> <Full path to runsettings file to be created>
+Examples:
+SettingsMigrator.exe  E:\MyTest\MyTestSettings.testsettings
+SettingsMigrator.exe  E:\MyTest\MyOldRunSettings.runsettings
+SettingsMigrator.exe  E:\MyTest\MyTestSettings.testsettings E:\MyTest\MyNewRunSettings.runsettings
+SettingsMigrator.exe  E:\MyTest\MyOldRunSettings.runsettings E:\MyTest\MyNewRunSettings.runsettings

 ## Expected Ship Date

-These changes are expected to be in effect from the next major release.
+Support for the new legacy nodes in runsettings is expected to come in the next release.
+The deprecation of testsettings for automated unit and functional testing scenarios is expected to be in effect from the next major VS release.